Shuffle Products, Degenerate Affine Hecke Algebras, and Quantum Toda Lattice: Kostant--Whittaker reduction and Yangians

-The following theorem relates the positive part of the shifted Yangian from \cref{def:shifted_yangian} to the Kostant-Mickelsson-Whittaker algebra associated to $S^{\bullet} \C^N$.
+The following theorem relates the positive part of the shifted Yangian from Definition~\ref{def:shifted_yangian} to the Kostant--Mickelsson--Whittaker algebra associated to $S^{\bullet} \C^N$.
 Observe similarity of the explicit formulas below to the quantization of Zastava spaces for $\mathrm{SL}_2$ constructed in \cite{FinkelbergRybnikov}.